 Sandwich enthusiasts have dubbed hotdogs with eternal sandwich-hood.

-Scanwiches founder Jon Chonko is a New York graphic designer so devoted to the beauty of lunchtime delights that he dedicated years to scanning them before he eats them.
+Scanwiches founder Jon Chonko is a New York graphic designer so devoted to the beauty of lunchtime delights that he dedicated years to scanning them before eating them.
 More than preserving these sandwiches for posterity, Scanwiches brings clarity to the question of whether hotdogs are sandwiches by featuring in its catalogue a multitude of bread-wrapped links, from the humble frankfurter with onion and ketchup to the bold Italian sausage with peppers.
 If a hotdog is sandwich enough for Jon, it should be sandwich enough for us all.

 A hotdog is a hotdog